Salim Halali: Early life

+Salim Halali was born on 30 July 1920, in Annaba to a family originally from Souk Ahras.
+His father was of Turkish origin and his mother was of Judeo-Berber origin.

 Career

-Halali stowed away on a ship bound for Marseille in 1934 and reached Paris in 1937 where he became successful as a singer in Parisian flamenco clubs, and met the Algierian music hall artist Mohamed el Kamel, who wrote Halali's first songs, including Andaloussia (I love a girl named Andalusia), Sevillane, Taali, Ardjaâ lebladek, Bine el barah el youm wa (Between yesterday and today), Mounira (the name of one of his sisters), Nadira, ouchq El Saheb, and El qelb chahik.
+Halali stowed away on a ship bound for Marseille in 1934 and reached Paris in 1937 where he became successful as a singer in Parisian flamenco clubs, and met the Algierian music hall artist Mohamed el Kamel, who wrote Halali's first songs, including "Andaloussia", "Sevillane", "Taali", "Ardjaâ lebladek", "Bine el barah el youm wa", "Mounira" (the name of one of his sisters), "Nadira", "Ouchq el saheb", and "El qelb chahik".
 In later years, Mohand Iguerbouchène composed fifty songs for him.
 In 1938, Halali toured Europe and his flamenco records in Arabic became successful in North Africa.
-Among his other successes are Al ain Zarga (The Blue Eyes), Mahenni zine (The beauty disturbed me), Habibti samra (My beloved has dark skin) and Allala illali.
+Among his other successes are "Al ain zarga" (The Blue Eyes), "Mahenni zine" (The beauty disturbed me), "Habibti samra" (My beloved has dark skin) and "Allala illali".

 During the German occupation of France, Si Kaddour Benghabrit, the founder and first rector of the Great Mosque of Paris, managed to hide Halali's Jewish roots by providing him with a false birth certificate as a Muslim and etching the name of his late father on a tombstone at an unmarked grave in a Muslim cemetery Bobigny (Seine-Saint-Denis).
 Halali used to perform at the mosque's Moorish café alongside such artists as Ali Sriti and Ibrahim Salah.
 After the war, he renewed his successful performing career and earned the admiration of the Egyptian diva Umm Kulthum.

 In 1947, Halali created a Middle Eastern cabaret, Folies Ismailia, in a Paris hotel that belonged to Ferdinand de Lesseps, located on the Avenue Montaigne in one of the city's best neighborhoods.
 In 1948, he created a second cabaret club, The Serail, on the Rue du Colisée.

 In 1949, he moved to Morocco, bought an old café in Maârif, the cosmopolitan quarter of Casablanca, and transformed it into a prestigious cabaret, Le Coq d'Or.
-It was frequented by wealthy Moroccans and visiting dignitaries, including King Farouk of Egypt, and it was where Warda Al-Jazairia began her career and where El-Haja El-Hamdaouia sang.
+It was frequented by wealthy Moroccans and visiting dignitaries, including King Farouk of Egypt, and it was where Haja El Hamdaouia sang.
 From 1950, he formed a duo with the Moroccan Haim Botbol, covering a number of Maghrebi classics.
 After Le Coq d'Or was destroyed in a fire, Salim returned to France.